irynadiudiuk/Dev_Ops_Mentorship_Program/Firewall_Management/README.md

 -------
 # ***About Iptables***

- - Linux's iptables is a common firewall built-in into many distributions.
-Among other open source firewalls, it is standard firewall for Ubuntu, Fedora and CentOs.
+ - Linux's iptables is a common firewall built-in as a default one into many distributions.

  - Three basic concetps that any firewall is concerned about are: